rajivpant/ragbot/README.md

   -m MODEL, --model MODEL
                         The model to use for the chat.
-Defaults to engine's default model. rajiv@RP-2023-MacBook-Air rbot %
+Defaults to engine's default model.
+  -t TEMPERATURE, --temperature TEMPERATURE
+                        The creativity of the response, with higher values being more creative (default is 0.75).
+  -nd, --nodecorator    Ignore all decorators even if they are specified. rajiv@RP-2023-MacBook-Air rbot %
 ```